Measurement of $\Xi_{c}^{+}$ production in $p$Pb collisions at $\sqrt{s_{NN}}=8.16$ TeV at LHCb: Determination of signal yields and efficiency

 The signal yields are determined using a maximum-likelihood fit to the $\proton\Km\pip$ invariant mass distributions, which were verified to be independent of the other kinematic variables.
 The signal component of the fit model is represented by a sum of a Crystal Ball function~\cite{Skwarnicki:1986xj} and a Gaussian function, which share a common mean value.
 The background component is described by a linear function.
+The results of the invariant mass fits for \Xicp and \Lc in $p$Pb and Pb$p$ data samples are shown in Fig.~\ref{fig:minv}.

-The obtained signal yields are about 13.3k (12.6k) \Xicp decays and 119.2k (104.4k) \Lc decays in the $p$Pb (Pb$p$) sample after background subtraction, achieved using the \sPlot technique~\cite{Pivk:2004ty}, with the $\proton\Km\pip$ invariant mass as the discriminating variable.
-The extracted signal contains promptly produced baryons and nonprompt signal from the decay of $b$-hadrons.
+The obtained signal yields are about 13.3 $\times$ $10^3$ (12.6 $\times$ $10^3$) \Xicp decays and 119.2 $\times$ $10^3$ (104.4 $\times$ $10^3$) \Lc decays in the $p$Pb (Pb$p$) sample after background subtraction, achieved using the \sPlot technique~\cite{Pivk:2004ty} with the $\proton\Km\pip$ invariant mass as the discriminating variable.
+The extracted signal contains promptly produced baryons and nonprompt signal from the decay of $b$ hadrons.
 To extract the prompt component, the method developed in Ref.~\cite{LHCb-PAPER-2018-021} is used, with the variable $\chisqip$ discriminating between prompt and nonprompt production.
 The $\chisqip$ variable is defined as the difference in the vertex-fit $\chi^2$ of a given PV reconstructed with and without the $\Xicp (\Lc)$ candidate under consideration.
 The prompt and nonprompt components are modelled with a Bukin function~\cite{BukinF}.
 The asymmetry parameters of the Bukin function describing the prompt component are fixed using results from fits to simulated samples.
-The invariant-mass distributions fits and the $\log_{10}(\chisqip)$ fits are given in the Supplemental Material~\cite{supp_mat}.
+The results of the background-subtracted distribution fits of the $\log_{10}(\chisqip)$ for \Xicp and \Lc in $p$Pb and Pb$p$ data samples are shown in Fig.~\ref{fig:ipchi2}.
 The quantity $N^{\Xicp (\Lc)}(\pt, y^{*})$ is obtained by performing the invariant mass and $\log_{10}(\chisqip)$ fits in each (\pt, $y^*$) bin.

-The simulation is used to determine the total efficiency, defined as the product of the geometrical acceptance of the detector, and the reconstruction, selection, PID and trigger efficiencies.
+Simulated data are used to determine the total efficiency, defined as the product of the geometrical acceptance of the detector, and the reconstruction, selection, PID and trigger efficiencies.
 The samples are weighted to match the background-subtracted data using the distributions of \pt, $y^*$, the number of VELO clusters and the invariant mass of the $pK^{-}$ and $K^{-}\pi^{+}$ combinations.
 The PID efficiency is also measured with dedicated calibration data samples~\cite{LHCb-PUB-2016-021}.